trien-hong/EventTracking/django_react_app/README.md

 * `POSTGRES_PASSWORD="postgres"`

 ## django_backend folder .env
-There are 8 total variables you'll need to add in this .env file.
+There are 10 total variables you'll need to add in this .env file.
 We can just use the default database of PostgreSQL for now.
+* `EMAIL_HOST_USER="Enter your gmail/google email"`
+* `EMAIL_HOST_PASSWORD="Enter your APP PASSWORD NOT EMAIL PASSWORD"`
 * `TICKETMASTER_API_KEY="ENTER YOUR TICKETMASTER API KEY HERE"`
 * `OPENWEATHERMAP_API_KEY="ENTER YOUR OPENWEATHERMAP API KEY HERE"`
 * `SECRET_KEY="ENTER YOUR SECRET KEY HERE (you can make this up)"`